johndo100/freebsd-rc.d-scripts/README.md

 This repository contain some of my FreeBSD rc.d scripts.

+The script will automatic create an user with `uid` = `1000`, so you may need to change `uid` to other number.
+I'm running most of programs in jail so it's not a problem.

 I made them after I read some resources bellow:

 - [Practical rc.d scripting in BSD](https://docs.freebsd.org/en/articles/rc-scripting)